lorjul/sgbench/README.md

 #### SGG With Segmentation Masks

-If your model returns segmentation masks, SGBench expects a ZIP file that contains a JSON file and multiple TIFF files for the segmentation masks.
+If your model returns segmentation masks, SGBench expects a ZIP file that contains a JSON file named `triplets.json` and multiple TIFF files for the segmentation masks.

 Each TIFF file stores the segmentation masks for a single image.
 Use a separate layer for every mask.
 You can check `sgbench.io.write_layered_seg_mask` for an example of how to write the TIFF files.